 Jamal used his Central Piedmont degree as the launch pad for what has become an impressive educational journey.
 Since graduating, he's earned a bachelor's degree in biological sciences from N.C.
-State, a master's degree in bioethics and science policy from Duke University, and is currently serving as a first year medical student at Meharry Medical College in Nashville, Tennessee.
+State, a master's degree in bioethics and science policy from Duke University, and is currently a first year medical student at Meharry Medical College in Nashville, Tennessee.

-During that time, he became affiliated with multiple causes and initiatives that he continues to be involved with today, including the Racial Equity Task Force for the City of Durham and the N.C.
-State College of Sciences Alumni Advisory Board, among others.
+During that time, he became affiliated with multiple causes and initiatives that he continues to be involved with today, including the Racial Equity Task Force for the City of Durham

 And while Jamal's sights are clearly set on the road that lies ahead, he's quick to remember the many people and places that got him where he is today.